cscott/nell-colors-journal/README.md

 ## Google Datastore

-I'm trying to implement a really basic abstraction around the low-level Google datastore API.
+ApeJS provides a basic abstraction around the low-level Google datastore API.
 You can read the code under `WEB-INF/modules/googlestore.js`.
 In order to work with the datastore, first you need to include it in your file.

     var googlestore = require("googlestore.js");